docker-archive/classicswarm/userguide.md

 ...

 # list nodes in your cluster
-$ swarm list token://<cluster_id>
+$ swarm list --discovery token://<cluster_id>
 <node_ip:2375>
 ```

-See [here](discovery) for more information about
-other discovery services.

-## Advanced Scheduling

-See [filters](scheduler/filter) and [strategies](scheduler/strategy) to learn
-more about advanced scheduling.
+> **Note**: In order for the Swarm manager to be able to communicate with the node agent on
+each node, they must listen to a common network interface.
+This can be achieved
+by starting with the `-H` flag (e.g. `-H tcp://0.0.0.0:2375`).

 ## TLS

 Swarm supports TLS authentication between the CLI and Swarm but also between
-Swarm and the Docker nodes.
+Swarm and the Docker nodes. _However_, all the Docker daemon certificates and client
+certificates **must** be signed using the same CA-certificate.

-In order to enable TLS, the same command line options as Docker can be specified:
+In order to enable TLS for both client and server, the same command line options
+as Docker can be specified:

 `swarm manage --tlsverify --tlscacert=<CACERT> --tlscert=<CERT> --tlskey=<KEY> [...]`